shehan807/U_pol/README.md

 $U_{LJ}(r) = 4\epsilon_{ij}\left[\left(\frac{\sigma_{ij}}{r_{ij}}\right)^{12}-\left(\frac{\sigma_{ij}}{r_{ij}}\right)^{6}\right]$

 includes a long range attractive $r^{-6}$ dependence due to London dispersion.
-Moreover, partial atomic charges, $q_i$ also incorporate polarization in an \textit{implicit} way, where charge values are ``enhanced'' say in the case of condensed phase systems.
+Moreover, partial atomic charges, $q_i$ also incorporate polarization in an *implicit* way, where charge values are ``enhanced'' say in the case of condensed phase systems.
 However, effective treatment of polarization neglect the fundamental dependence charge distribution has on a system's state and the dynamic response to fluctuations in the electric field upon sub-picosecond molecular motion (Rick and Stuart, 2002).

 ### Shell Models